DreamingRaven/python-ezdb/docs/source/serving.rst

 From plaintext database to SSL/TLS
 ++++++++++++++++++++++++++++++++++

 First it is necessary to generate a key and a certificate file for our use.
-For now these can be self signed but in future you may want to look at getting them signed by a certificate authority.
+For now these can be self signed but in future you may want to look at getting them signed by a certificate authority such as |letsencrypt|_.

 Generating a self signed certificate and key
 --------------------------------------------